 The Museum's endowment includes both donor-restricted endowment funds and funds designated by the Board of Trustees to function as endowments ("quasi-endowments").
-The endowment consists of 114 individual donor-restricted endowment funds and 29 quasi-endowment funds established for a variety of purposes.
+The endowment consists of 117 individual donor-restricted endowment funds and 29 quasi-endowment funds established for a variety of purposes.
 The net assets associated with endowment funds including quasi-endowments, are classified and reported based on the existence or absence of donor imposed restrictions.
-As of June 30, 2016 and 2015, the endowment accounted for \$104,877,000 and \$109,296,000 of the Museum's investments, respectively.
-These figures do not include \$210,000 and \$1,016,000, respectively, of additions to the endowment which had been received but not yet invested at each year-end.
+As of June 30, 2017 and 2016, the endowment accounted for \$146,327,000 and \$105,087,000 of the Museum's investments, respectively.
+These figures include \$13,221,000 and \$210,000, respectively, of additions to the endowment which had been received but not yet invested at each year-end.